AccessKit/accesskit/README.md

 We realize that most developers who might use AccessKit are not experts in accessibility.
 So this project will need to include comprehensive documentation, including a conceptual overview for developers that are learning about accessibility for the first time.

+## Contributing

+Contributions to AccessKit are welcome.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License

 AccessKit is licensed under the [Apache License, Version 2.0](LICENSE-APACHE) or the [MIT license](LICENSE-MIT), at your option.